nuejs/www/blog/tailwind-misinformation-engine/index.md

 [image.tall "/img/tailwind-practises.png" width="570"]
   caption: Tailwind brand messaging pillars

-One by one, everything old was bad, and Tailwind stuff was good.
+One by one, the standard ways were bad, and Tailwind stuff was good.

 And now, with all the new terms and practices in front of everybody, it is time to announce __The New Truth__, which will cancel all the prior work and study about CSS: